-One of the positive conversations we can all have about men right now is the way that many fathers recently found opportunities for more involvement in home life.
+One of the positive conversations we can all have about men right now is the way that many fathers have found opportunities for more involvement in home life.
 And how many dads are now looking for a better work-life balance.
 The past 20 months or so have presented many challenges, among them work-life craziness for parents of all genders when care settings and schools were closed.

-We need to be talking more about this, whether as couples (of whatever blend) or at work, because there is clearly a movement going on.
+We need to be talking more about this, whether as couples (of whatever blend) or at work because there is clearly a movement going on.

 Missing Paternity Leave

-As well as making sure that any conversations about flexible working include men (whether or not they are fathers) we also need to keep supporting fathers to take time out when they start, or expand, a family.
+As well as making sure that any conversations about flexible working include men (whether or not they are fathers) we also need to keep supporting fathers to take time out when they start or expand, a family.
 Sharing parenting in the early stages has many benefits for couples, and for families, including better educational outcomes for children.

 Caring Across Life Stages